 The Club recognises that not all of its facilities are fully accessible to disabled customers and confirms that it is committed to making the necessary reasonable adjustments described by the Disability Discrimination Act and its relevant Codes of Practice to ensure full compliance with the legislation.

 As a fundamental principle the Disability Discrimination Act states that disabled people should not be treated 'less favourably, without justification'; and 'reasonable adjustments should be made to make goods, facilities and services accessible'.
-London Wasps aim to fully comply with both the provisions and spirit of the Act.
+Wasps aim to fully comply with both the provisions and spirit of the Act.

 For the purposes of this Policy the definition of a disabled supporter is: